Microsoft/azure-docs.nl-nl/articles/data-factory/connector-troubleshoot-guide.md

 ### <a name="error-code--azurestorageoperationfailedconcurrentwrite"></a>Fout code: AzureStorageOperationFailedConcurrentWrite

 - **Bericht**: `Error occurred when trying to upload a file.
 It's possible because you have multiple concurrent copy activities runs writing to the same file '%name;'.
 Check your ADF configuration.`

+### <a name="invalid-property-during-copy-activity"></a>Ongeldige eigenschap tijdens de Kopieer activiteit

+- **Bericht**:  `Copy activity <Activity Name> has an invalid "source" property.
+The source type is not compatible with the dataset <Dataset Name> and its linked service <Linked Service Name>.
+Please verify your input against.`

+- **Oorzaak**: het type dat in de gegevensset is gedefinieerd, is inconsistent met het bron/Sink-type dat is gedefinieerd in de Kopieer activiteit.

+- **Oplossing**: Bewerk de JSON-definitie van de gegevensset of pijp lijn om de typen consistent te maken en de implementatie opnieuw uit te voeren.

 ## <a name="azure-cosmos-db"></a>Azure Cosmos DB